vanilla-waffle/vw-devtools/latex/README.txt

-> Before:
+> Prerequisites:
-- npm i
+- Run npm i
+- Set value for REPOSITORY in .env file.
+It must refer to vw-latex local repository folder

 > Commands:

 - npm run zip
-- Makes an archive from local /vw-latex repository folder by REPOSITORY path defined in .env file.
+- Makes an archive from local repository by REPOSITORY path.

 - npm run unzip
 - Unzips vw-latex.zip arhive generated in ./output file and merges it to local repository folder.